MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/network-guidance.md

 - Ent_O365
 ---

-# Network guidance for deploying and servicing Microsoft 365 Apps
+# Best practices from the field: Network guidance for deploying and servicing Microsoft 365 Apps

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.